connormakh/ng-smarter-table/README.md

 For now, this table only supports bootstrap.

-* Make sure you have the bootstrap css installed in your project.
+* Make sure you have the bootstrap css, along with fontawesome installed in your project.
-If not, add the following css link to your index.html in the root of your project.
+If not, add the following css links to your index.html in the root of your project.

   As per the [Boostrap](https://getbootstrap.com/docs/3.3/getting-started/) Docs:

+  As per the [FontAwesome](https://fontawesome.com/get-started/web-fonts-with-css) Docs:

   ```html
   <!-- index.html -->